Hydraena ateneo: Distribution

 Although the species was initially discovered inside the Ateneo de Manila University campus, it is likely to occur in freshwater bodies in Manila and Luzon.
 Some known places it has been found are in Quezon City, Cavite, and Laguna, Philippines.
 The existence of the new species inside the Ateneo campus is notable as the campus is a highly urbanized, deforested area.

 Diet

 Water beetles are generally herbivores, predators, or scavengers.
 H. ateneo likely consumes moss, based on other species of genus Hydraena known to consume moss, the presence of moss in the pond that the species was discovered in, and as a member of the family Hydraenidae (which are usually phytophagous).

 Species

-H. ateneo take its name from its genus, Hydraena, which is a type of moss beetle within the family Hydraenidae.
+Hydraena ateneo take its name from its genus, Hydraena, which is a type of moss beetle within the family Hydraenidae.
 This family is known for aquatic beetles being 1–3 mm long, usually found crawling in vegetation near bodies of water despite not having the capability to swim so well.
 Their usual diet include algae, bacteria, protozoans and detritus found on stones and plants.